 Indoor Table Tennis Tables

 Please bear in mind that indoor tables are designed for use in a heated, insulated building.
 If you are planning on using the table in direct sunlight or storing it in an outbuilding or garage we would suggest you purchase a table from our range of outdoor tables which are specifically designed for this purpose.

-More about Indoor Table Tennis Tables
+More about Indoor Table Tennis Tables -

-A table tennis table top is very heavy, so you will need to make sure the undercarriage of the table is going to be sturdy enough to take the weight.
-An average indoor table tennis table weighs around 80kg, so moving the table tennis table is also an area that needs to be considered.
-Look for tables with larger wheels and those that fold lower to the ground in their storage position.
-This gives them a lower centre of gravity and makes them more stable when moved.
+A table tennis table top is very heavy, so you will need to make sure the undercarriage of the table is going to be sturdy enough to take the weight and the level of use it’s going to be getting.
+The average indoor table tennis table weighs around 80kg, so moving the table tennis table is also an area that needs to be considered.
+Look for tables with larger wheels and those that fold lower to the ground in their storage position as this gives the table a lower centre of gravity (making it safer and less likely to be pulled over by small children).
+It also makes them more stable when being moved.

 The strength of the indoor table tennis table you’ll require will largely depend on how the table’s going to be treated by the players.
 If you imagine that the table tennis ball weighs pretty much nothing, and you’re not supposed to lean on the table during play, it means that the table doesn’t actually need to be very strong.
 However, often kids (and even adults), lean against the table while chatting, sometimes even sitting on it!
 In that instance you’d obviously need a much stronger table which does push up the price of the table.

 If you’re still unsure or would like to have a chat to someone about which indoor table tennis table is going to best suit your needs, please call us on 01371 875000 or e-mail [email protected] and we will be able to offer friendly, expert advice.